-OmniGraffle for iPad review
+OmniGraffle full review

 OmniGraffle translates the programming depth of Mac software to the iPad quite cleverly.
 By default, your document will be in a layout and object editing mode.
 You tap once on an object to select it, and then tap on the info button to bring up a palette that lets you adjust things like fonts, colours, or fills.
 Tap and hold on an object to move it; tap and hold on one of its handles to resize it.
 Tap, hold, and release to reveal a contextual menu to copy, paste, delete, group, or lock objects.